-It should be noted that all these spin-offs got some very polarizing reactions from the franchise's non-Asian fans, with several debates over whether they count as part of the franchise's canon (apart from the obviously non-canon Stitch & the Samurai, save for one detail regarding a previously One-Shot Character).
-But we'll leave that to the YMMV page.
+It should be noted that all these spin-offs got some very polarizing reactions from the franchise's non-Asian fans, with several debates over whether they count as part of the franchise's canon (apart from the obviously non-canon Stitch & the Samurai, save for one detail in a side story regarding a previously One-Shot Character).
+But we'll leave that to the related YMMV pages.

 But no matter where Stitch has gone, this oddball of a franchise remains beloved by Disney fans everywhere who relate to its themes finding love and belonging in each other when you have no one else to turn to.
-The mischievous yet cute and fluffy Stitch continues to receive regular global promotion by Disney to this day, especially through a lot of crossovers.
+The mischievous yet cute and fluffy Stitch remains very popular and continues to receive regular global promotion by Disney to this day, especially through a lot of crossovers.

 Main continuityThe main continuity, lasting from 2002 to 2006, form the definitive canon of the franchise.* This is where the franchise was actually focused on Lilo Pelekai and Stitch living their lives on Kauaʻi.
 It's also known as either the Lilo continuity (for the aforementioned reason) or the Western continuity (since they were made primarily in the Western world).

 All four feature-length films, The Origin of Stitch, and all sixty-five episodes of Lilo & Stitch: The Series are available to watch on Disney+.

 - Lilo & Stitch (2002): The film that started it all.
 The titular duo meet when he escapes custody and crash lands on Earth, where he lets himself get adopted by her to avoid capture.
 Over the course of a couple days, they develop a close bond which causes him to reconsider and then defy his original purpose.